saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/v5-beta/+page.md

 ### Zero dependencies

 daisyUI 5 has no dependencies.
-It doesn't add any dependencies to your node_modules.
+Let's clean up your node_modules!

 <div class="before-after">